1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ![Coupler](../assets/images/axes_stock-coupler_web.jpg)

 It's adviseable to swap out the rigid stock couplers and use flexible couplers instead.
 Those allow to compensate a minor misalignment of the z-axis lead screw setup.

+If you want to change the coupler, you'll need to get a coupler which suits 5mm on one side and 8mm on the other side as the motor shaft is 5mm and the rod is 8mm in diameter.
+Make sure you *don't* get a coupler which uses a grub/set screw that holds onto the shaft and rod itself, you need to get a coupler which uses some kind of a clamp mechanism as the stock one.
+The reason is simple: the motor shaft is round, it doesn't have a flat area where a grub screw needs to be screwn onto, same goes for the lead screw itself - so a clamping mechanism will just work better holding everything in place.
+Besides that, using a clamp mechanism makes sure that the shaft and the lead screw are as centered as possible in the coupler - when using a coupler which uses grub/set screws that tighten against the shaft and the rod, you'll most likely end up with a coupler being mounted slightly off-center.

+---

+##### Spider Coupler
-There are mainly two different types widely available: so called spider couplers and flexible couplers.
-Spider couplers are made out of two metal parts with an elastic part in between, the classic flexible coupler is shaped like a spring.
-The following pictures show both types, first the spider coupler and then the flex coupler.
+Spider couplers are made out of two metal parts with an elastic part in between as you can see at the following picture.

 ![Spider coupler](../assets/images/axes_spider-coupler_web.jpg)

+---

+##### Spring(y) Coupler
+The next picture shows the type of coupler you probably com earound instantly when searching for "flex coupler" - I call it "spring(y) coupler" as it's shaped like a spring and it actually behaves like one as well.

 ![Flex coupler](../assets/images/axes_flexcoupler_web.jpg)

-When mounting the flexible coupler shown above, I put a 7mm ball of a ball bearing between the motorshaft and the lead screw, so that it won't be pushed together by the weight of the z-axis components.
+When mounting this type of flexible coupler, I put a 7mm ball of a ball bearing between the motorshaft and the lead screw, so that it won't be pushed together by the weight of the z-axis components.
 At the following picture you can see the 7mm ball of a ball bearing being put into the bigger hole.

 ![Spring coupler plus ball](../assets/images/axes_spring-coupler+ball_web.jpg)